AhronH/turnover_analysis/README.md

 The project involved leveraging Python and PowerBI to create an interactive dashboard that offers insights and visualizations of the terminated employees within 10 years time, covering a span from 2006 to 2015.

 Utilizing Python's data manipulation capabilities in Anaconda, I processed and cleaned the collected data from Kaggle.
 From there I performed basic visualizations to glance at notable information.
+However, my Python analysis will exclude ACTIVE employee records for easier coding.
 The Python libraries I've used include: pandas, seaborn, and matplotlib.
 They allowed me to ensure the accuracy and consistency of the dataset which I used later on PowerBI.
 I have also used numpy to try calculating the coefficients between variables, but so far did not succeed.

 You can explore the dashboard here: https://mavenanalytics.io/project/6827